-Camp Quinebarge offers a wide-ranging, exciting and robust summer camp program for children from 7-15 years old.
+Camp Quinebarge offers a wide-ranging, exciting and robust residential summer camp program for children from 6-16 years old.
 Our program includes a diverse set of activities, lots of cabin time to make friends and bond as a group, and special activities like trips, camp outs and much, much more.

 From 9am-1pm and 4-5:30pm each day campers participate in activities they select each week.
 Activities are all co-ed, and a majority of the activity schedules are determined according to individual camper choices.

-- Horseback Riding lessons are available daily under the supervision of highly qualified instructors.
+- Horseback Riding lessons are available daily under the supervision of our qualified instructors.
 After campers have learned to care for their horses and to demonstrate proficiency in the ring, trail rides on our extensive trail network offer an extra challenge.

 - Arts & Crafts, Ceramics, Wood Shop and Drama offer campers unlimited creative possibilities.
 We specialize in both traditional and eco-friendly handicraft activities, challenging campers to create projects they will take home and remember their camp experience all year long.

 - Sports and Adventure.
 Archery, tennis on our clay courts, climbing wall, low and high ropes, zip line, and every field sport imaginable are offered in our sports and adventure program.
 Quinebarge offers possibly the world’s most difficult frisbee golf course in the woods, Gaga, volleyball, basketball, street hockey, softball, kickball, Quidditch, soccer, lacrosse, non-competitive games and much more.
 Our climbing wall and adventure courses promote teamwork and cooperation.

 - Swimming and Boating.
 Our swim program offers daily swim lessons in accordance with American Red Cross standards and we have all-camp general swim each afternoon.
 Quinebarge offers tubing, sailing, canoeing, kayaking, paddle boards, surf bikes, playaks and many other types of boats to enable kids to get out on our beautiful lake, learn how to use many types of boats and have a great, refreshing time.